Justin-Insight/mymindteam.com/content/blog/accommodations-offered-to-adhd-students-and-employees.md

   - Mental Health
   - Self Care
 ---

-{{< tint "#a92f2f" >}}Some tint text{{< /tint >}}Children and adults with unique behavior such as social anxiety, inability to pay attention and difficulty controlling impulses can face issues in their schools and workplaces.
+Children and adults with unique behavior such as social anxiety, inability to pay attention and difficulty controlling impulses can face issues in their schools and workplaces.
 It may indicate that they are being affected by ADHD or other learning disorders or differences.

 If you or your child is facing such issues, don't worry.
 We can help you in diagnosing your neural differences and can help you in providing the accommodations you need.